 ACDC - smart Communication Technology

-analogue wiring in a digital world
+analog wiring in a digital world

-digital data transmission over existing systems
+digital data transmission on existing systems